 Our Whistle Blowing Policy

-Whistle Blowing or Protected Disclosure are terms used to describe the act of raising a concern and exposing information about a danger or illegality on a significant matter for the Company, in the public interest.
+Whistle Blowing or Protected Disclosure are terms used to describe the act of raising a concern and exposing information about a danger or illegality on a significant matter for the Group, in the public interest.

 Public Interest means the matter effects other people e.g. the general public.

 Good Faith refers to a sincere attempt and a demonstrated willingness to provide all information an individual may have about a particular situation in an accurate and honest form.

 Confidentiality is a term which describes a set of rules that limit access or place restrictions on the distribution of information or data.